 - Is this fun to do anyway?

-- What on earth do I have to take with me to keep us going for 32 hours, when after six hours on two snickers, a white chocolate bar, a muesli bar and a bag of wine gums I am starving?
+- What on earth do I have to take with me to keep going for 32 hours, when after six hours on two snickers, a white chocolate bar, a muesli bar and a bag of wine gums I am starving?

 - Will I really do this in 3 weeks from now?
 By the way, where is the Harz actually?

 But, hey, let’s get back to the slope where we are now no longer standing still, while the other participants pass by.
 Because I am not really a good cyclist.
 However, I gracefully reject the towing rope that Patrick has on the back of his bike to pull me uphill; that’s below my pride.
 So I pedal what I can.
 Up, endless up.
-Only by the time we have to switch once more back to the lowest gear (this time very cautiously, because I do not want to risk to jam the whole transmission) I realize that we have had a nice descend in between .
+Only by the time we have to switch once more back to the lowest gear (this time very cautiously, because I do not want to risk jamming the whole transmission) I realise that we have had a nice descend in between .

 Endless is relative after all

-A path to the left, which a few hours ago (I will not say ‘last night’ because then night hasn’t ended yet) we wanted to take (looking at only the map), seems to be closed by vegetation, and so we go right, together with a few other teams.
+A path to the left, which a few hours ago (I will not say ‘last night’ because the night hasn’t ended yet) we wanted to take (looking at only the map), seems to be closed by vegetation, and so we go right, together with a few other teams.
 Steep down, nice rush, easy.
 When I step off my bike to remove a branch from my rear wheel, I suddenly smell something burning.
 The disc of my rear brake squealed a half circle in the flesh of my calf, because I had clamped the rear wheel between my legs to hold my bike while pulling out that branch.
 Of course!
 The energy with which I have just overcome the last hill, has flown back into that steel disc on my rear axle.
 And this warmth is more than enough to decompose the hair on my calves into something smelly.
-Can I hear someone laughing at me?
+Do I hear someone laughing at me?
 I’m really not an experienced cyclist, apparently … But look at the bright side now: it’s getting light.

 I did a test back home.
 My headlight, a Chinese Cree XML-T6 from dx.com, managed to keep shining for 3 hours at its maximum brightness.
 I think, however, that one night is a bit longer than that.
 Just counting the time, and I get at 12 hours darkness during the race.
-So I ordered an extra battery.
+So I ordered an extra batterypack.
 Again from China.
 Not so smart.
-It did not arrive on time.
+It did not arrive on time in Eindhoven.
 Via Tinytronics.nl I buy 6 lithium cells, those huge 18650 ones (true 3400 mAh from Panasonic, instead of Trust-, Ultra-, or Fandyfire rip-off’s that say “3500 mAh”, but that don’t live up to that , not even half of it).
 And that worked: now I got 9 hours of light.
 A lot of light.
-I put a freezer box around it, added a voltmeter to it so I know how much power there’s left, some cables on it, and it ready.
+I put a freezer box around it, added a voltmeter to it so I know how much power there’s left, put some cables on it, and it’s ready.